-Many of our products are in the early stages of commercialization, while others are still under development.
-There are a number of technological challenges that we must successfully address to complete our development and commercialization efforts.
-We also believe that several years of further development in the cable and motor industries will be necessary before a substantial number of additional commercial applications for our HTS wire in these industries can be developed and proven.
-We will also need to improve the performance and/or reduce the cost of our HTS wire to expand the number of commercial applications for it.
-We may be unable to meet such technological challenges.
-Delays in development, as a result of technological challenges or other factors, may result in the introduction or commercial acceptance of our products later than anticipated.
+Many of our superconductor products are in the early stages of commercialization, while others are still under development.
+There are a number of technological challenges that we must successfully address to complete our development and commercialization efforts for superconductor products.
+We also believe that several years of further development in the cable, fault current limiter and motor industries will be necessary before a substantial number of additional commercial applications for our HTS wire in these industries can be developed and proven.
+We will also need to improve the performance and reduce the cost of our HTS wire to expand the number of commercial applications for it.
+We may be unable to meet such technological challenges or to sufficiently improve the performance and reduce the costs of our HTS wire.
+Delays in development, as a result of technological challenges or other factors, may result in the introduction or commercial acceptance of our superconductor products later than anticipated.